North Main Street, Wexford

 Main Street, Wexford

-This picture was taken outside of the AIB bank.
-The unoccupied blue-painted building in the distance was home to Permanent TSB until it moved to a newly-built premises in Cornmarket.
-A sportswear outlet called Sports Savers is visible on the right.
-In the past, this premises was occupied by a long-established hardware store called Goggin Bros.
+North Main Street outside the AIB bank.
+The unoccupied blue-painted building in the distance was home to Permanent TSB until it moved to a newly built premises in Cornmarket.
+The now-closed Sports Savers is visible on the right (currently a Centra).
+Goggin Bros, a long-established hardware store, also previously occupied the premises.

 St. Iberius Church